vsch/laravel-translation-manager/readme.md

 ### Web interface

-When you have imported your translation (via buttons or command), you can view them in the webinterface (on the url you defined the with the controller).
+When you have imported your translation (via buttons or command), you can view them in the web interface (on the url you defined the with the controller).
 You can click on a translation and an edit field will popup.
-Just click save and it is saved :)
+All translations are saved when the edit dialog is closed unless it is closed with the cancel button.
+Clicking anywhere on the page outside the edit dialog will save the current changes.
 When a translation is not yet created in a different locale, you can also just edit it to create it.

-Using the buttons on the webinterface, you can import/export the translations.
-For publishing translations, make sure your application can write to the language directory.
+Using the buttons on the web interface, you can import/export the translations.
+For publishing translations, make sure your application can write to the language directory or optionally configure it to do in-database publishing using the cache by adding:

 You can also use the commands below.